langhamerm/PCC-2Gen/01-Git, Github, & The Command Line/activities/01-CreateYourOwnBranch/README.md

 3. In the bottom left of VS code where it says "master" click on that and then in the dropdown that opens at the top of VS code select "Create new branch" and title that branch with your first initial and last name all one word, no spaces.

-4. We will push our work to our indiviual branches at the end of each class session and when we want to save our homework assignments.
+4. We will push our work to our individual branches at the end of each class session and when we want to save our homework assignments.